 • De-identify personal information where reasonable and possible; and

 • Destroy personal information once there is no longer a legal or business need for us to retain it.

 We do not rent, sell or exchange your information.

-If you have any issues with disclosure of your personal or sensitive information, please inform us at either the time we collect your information or any later time.
+If you do not want your personal information disclosed to another organisation, please inform us at the time we collect your information, or at any later time.